FindMySchool LogoFindMySchool

 The academy highlights careers engagement through events and external opportunities, including participation in a regional skills and careers fair.
 That matters because a strong post-16 transition culture can offset weaker headline results; pupils who leave with a clear destination, good attendance habits, and improved literacy often do better than their grade profile alone might suggest.

 Year 7 admissions are coordinated through Stockton-on-Tees Borough Council using the common application process.
-For September 2026 entry, the local authority deadline for on-time applications was 31 October 2025, and offers are issued on 01 March 2026 (or the next working day).
-The academy’s published admission number for September 2026 entry is 180.
+For September 2027 entry, online applications become live in the week commencing 7 September 2026, the local authority deadline for on-time applications is 31 October 2026, and offers are issued on 1 March 2027.

 For parents moving into the area or applying from outside Stockton-on-Tees, the key point is that the application route remains the local authority process, not a separate direct-to-school system.
 The academy is an academy within a multi-academy trust, but it sits inside the local coordinated admissions scheme for the main round.